PVN is proud to be part of the following organizations and initiatives:

 - Toshiba - Most models since 2007 have a QAM tuner

-- Vizio - Recent models have a QAM tuner; Model VOJ320F1A has a compatible QAM tuner.
+- Vizio - Recent standard TV models have a QAM tuner; Model VOJ320F1A has a compatible QAM tuner.
 Vizio Smart TVs starting in 2016 do NOT have QAM tuners.

 - Westinghouse - Some models require QAM tuner activation; try activation code 14159; Models DWM32H1G1, DWM32H1Y1, DWM42F2G1, EWM24F1Y1, LTV-27W2 do NOT have QAM tuners.